 Creating a workplace that’s inclusive to people with disabilities starts with knowing how many of your employees actually live with a disability.
 But at most companies, only a small percentage of people who have a disability disclose this.

 According to a 2017 study by the Center for Talent Innovation, among white-collar, college-educated employees, 30 percent have a disability.
 But only 3.2 percent disclose their disability to their employers.
-That means almost a quarter of your staff may have a disability that you don’t know about.
+That means about a quarter of your staff may have a disability that you don’t know about.

 “The decision to formally disclose is a personal one that employees make on a case-by-case basis,” says James Emmett, a disability inclusion expert and lead workplace strategist with Understood.